Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

-We also note that our runtime is tight:
+We lastly note that this runtime is tight:

 \begin{lemma} Let $T$ be an LCA-tree satisfying the conditions in Corollary~\ref{cor:ultrametric_lca}.
-Then there is a worst-case instance on which one cannot find all the optimal $k$-center solutions on $T$ for $k \in \{1, \ldots, n\}$ in faster than $\texttt{Sort}(n)$ time. \end{lemma} \begin{proof} Consider a rooted tree that is complete and perfectly balanced: every leaf is at the same depth, and every internal node has two children.
+Then there is a worst-case instance on which one cannot find all the optimal $k$-center solutions on $T$ for $k \in \{1, \ldots, n\}$ in faster than $\texttt{Sort}(n)$ time. \end{lemma} \begin{proof} Consider a rooted tree that is complete and balanced: every leaf is at the same depth, and every internal node has two children.
 Let the leaves all be at depth $w$, so that there are $2^w$ leaves.
 Starting at depth $w$, assign the leaves' unique values from $1$ to $2^w$.
 Then, for the nodes at depth $w-1$, assign them unique values from $2^w+1$ to $2^w + 2^{w-1}$.
 Continue this process until we reach the root node, to which we assign value $2^{w+1}$.
-Essentially, we go through the tree's nodes one-by-one from the lowest level to the root and maintain a counter of the number of visited nodes.
+As a result, we visit the tree's nodes one-by-one from the lowest level to the root and maintain a counter of the number of visited nodes.
 Each node is assigned the value of the counter when it is visited.

 Labeling the nodes by these values necessarily gives us an LCA-tree: all values are non-negative, and values are non-decreasing along paths from the leaves to the root.
 Furthermore, all internal nodes at depth $i$ have distinct values.
 Suppose we are now performing $k$-center and have placed centers for all the nodes at depth $w-1$ but have not yet for the nodes at depth $w$.
 There are, therefore, $O(n)$ available nodes on which to place centers.
 Of these, only one has the maximum leaf-to-center distance and therefore induces the cost.

-Thus, to place the remaining $O(n)$ centers, we would require sorting the remaining leaves by their costs. \end{proof}
+Thus, we cannot place the remaining $O(n)$ centers faster than the time it takes to sort the remaining leaves' parents by their costs. \end{proof}